rangle/ngCourse2/handout/01-features.md

 ##### Shapes

-Underneath TypeScript is JavaScript, and underneath JavaScript is typically a C++ JIT (just in time compiler).
+Underneath TypeScript is JavaScript, and underneath JavaScript is typically a JIT (just in time compiler).
 Given JavaScript's underlying semantics, types are typically reasoned about by "shapes".
 These underlying "shapes" work like TypeScript's interfaces, and are in fact _how_ TypeScript compares custom types like `class`es, and `interface`s.